ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Background and Preliminary

 \subsection{Machine Unlearning}

-Machine unlearning is the task to remove a specific training sample from the trained ML model upon its data owner's unlearning request.
+Machine unlearning is the task of removing a specific training sample from the trained ML model.
 The most basic yet inefficient approach is ``retraining-from-scratch'', which retrains the ML model on the remaining training set (i.e., the original training set excluding the sample to be unlearned) from scratch.
-To avoid the prohibitive computational cost of ``retraining-from-scratch'', many efficient machine unlearning mechanisms have been proposed, which can be roughly categorized into exact unlearning mechanisms \cite{cao2015towards, ginart2019making, brophy2021machine, bourtoule2021machine, ullah2021machine, schelter2021hedgecut, chen2022graph, chen2022recommendation, yan2022arcane,koch2023no} and approximate unlearning mechanisms \cite{golatkar2020eternal, wu2020deltagrad, golatkar2020forgetting, nguyen2020variational, neel2021descent, peste2021ssse, golatkar2021mixed, warnecke2021machine, izzo2021approximate, mahadevan2021certifiable, mehta2022deep, zhang2022prompt}.
+To avoid the prohibitive computational cost of ``retraining-from-scratch'', many efficient machine unlearning mechanisms have been proposed, which can be roughly categorized into exact unlearning mechanisms \cite{cao2015towards, ginart2019making, brophy2021machine, bourtoule2021machine, ullah2021machine, schelter2021hedgecut, chen2022graph, chen2022recommendation,koch2023no,wang2023inductive,tao2024communication} and approximate unlearning mechanisms \cite{golatkar2020eternal, wu2020deltagrad, golatkar2020forgetting, nguyen2020variational, neel2021descent, peste2021ssse, golatkar2021mixed, warnecke2021machine, izzo2021approximate, mahadevan2021certifiable,liu2023muter,liu2024certified,lin2023erm}.
 Exact machine unlearning mechanisms produce models identical to the one produced by ``retraining-from-scratch'', therefore capable of completely removing the requested data.
 Approximate unlearning mechanisms, on the other hand, trade exactness in data removal for improved computational and memory efficiency.

 \partitle{SISA} In this paper, we focus on a notable exact unlearning mechanism called SISA \cite{bourtoule2021machine}, which is known for its ability to completely remove data and its generality to be applicable to various common ML models.
 During training, SISA divides the training dataset into multiple shards and builds a constituent model on each shard.
 Inference results are obtained by aggregating answers from all constituent models.
 During unlearning, only the shard containing the data to be unlearned is retrained to update the corresponding constituent model.
+Unlike other exact unlearning algorithms, which are typically confined to convex learning scenarios \cite{cao2015towards, izzo2021approximate, mahadevan2021certifiable, nguyen2020variational, schelter2021hedgecut, warnecke2021machine} or specific learning algorithms such as random forests \cite{brophy2021machine} and K-means \cite{ginart2019making}, SISA can be applied across diverse machine learning contexts, including non-convex deep models \cite {chen2022graph, chen2022recommendation}.